-Based on consideration of the Scheme's liabilities and the desired investment objective, the Trustee has adopted a 90% Growth Assets / 10% Liability Hedging Assets split.
-With respect to the Growth Assets, Dynamic Growth Assets (70%) and the Equity Derivative Overlay Strategy (20%).
+Based on consideration of the Scheme's liabilities and the desired investment objective, the Trustee has adopted a 90% Growth Assets/10% Liability Hedging Assets split.
+With regards to the Growth Assets, these comprise the Dynamic Growth Assets (60%) and the EDOS (30%).